theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/introduction/ssis-migration.md

 ### Migrating from SSIS 2012 to SSIS 2019
 1. Prepare SSIS packages for migration using *XtractISConversionPreparer.exe*
 2. In the SSIS package, change the target deployment environment to SSIS 2019.
-3. Install the latest Xtract IS version.
+3. Install the latest Xtract IS for Azure version.

 ### Executing XtractISConversionPreparer.exe
-The XtractIS Conversion Preparer is a tool that prepares SSIS packages (containing Xtract IS components) created for older versions of SSIS for migration to newer versions of SSIS.
+The XtractIS Conversion Preparer is a tool that prepares SSIS packages (containing Xtract IS for Azure components) created for older versions of SSIS for migration to newer versions of SSIS.

 {: .box-note }